 Lisa of Gone With the Family also experienced unexpected rain – and unexpected joy from it – in a European garden, saying “We don’t generally look forward to rainy days when traveling but we have learned over the years that there isn’t much one can do about the weather other than roll with it.
 On a trip to Copenhagen we also discovered that there can be an upside to damp weather when visiting an amusement park such as Tivoli Gardens.
 When it rains…the crowds stay away.”

 Jody at Ireland with Kids also believes that rain is something to be embraced, writing “Ireland is famous for it’s 40 shades of green.
 And equally as famous for how it gets so green- lots of rain!
 As the saying goes, ‘If the Irish waited on the weather, they would be forever waiting.’
 And that is exactly the attitude visitors should take, as well.”
 Get her tips on rain gear for Ireland.
+If you are interested in going to Ireland then you should plan it as soon as you can.
+There’s so much to see and so much to learn there that it would be a shame to miss it.
+Why not start off in Dublin and use Dublin public transport to help you see more of the country?

 Long-term traveler Charli at Wanderlusters shares that sometimes even the best-laid plans regarding appropriate rain gear can go awry – and that this will inevitably happen when you need the gear most, say in a wet and tropical place like Costa Rica.
 (Plus she taught me a new vocabularly word: Cagoule.
 Look it up.)